Historical

 He came to England at the age of sixteen to study at Glasgow University

-student of History, Law, and Natural Science; and lastly soldier.
+of History, Law, and Natural Science; and lastly soldier."
+Interestingly,

-of the Navy League, of which he was one of the earliest members.
-He
+League, of which he was one of the earliest members.
+He was even a

-was even a successful novelist, writing several romance fictions with
+successful novelist, writing several romance fictions with his wife.

-Egerton Castle hides a kindly nature beneath his bellicose expression.
+Castle hides a kindly nature beneath his bellicose expression.
+His

-His figure is one emphatic protest against the sombre utilitarianism
+figure is one emphatic protest against the sombre utilitarianism of

-of twentieth century clothes.
-A neat rapier would be something; but
+twentieth century clothes.
+A neat rapier would be something; but even

 of fence is as graceful and romantic as the construction of his novels.